sailro/EscapeFromTarkov-Trainer/README.md

 This trainer gives:
 - Aimbot (hold `/` -not the keypad one-, or setup your own key in [trainer.ini](#sample-trainerini-configuration-file)).
-- HUD (ammo left in chamber / magazine, fire mode).
+- HUD (compass, ammo left in chamber / magazine, fire mode).
 - Door unlocker (use keypad-period, or setup your own key in [trainer.ini](#sample-trainerini-configuration-file)).
 - Wallhack (you'll see players / bots / bosses with distinct colors through walls).
 - Exfiltration points (green for available points, yellow for others).